Campus: Virginia Tech Blacksburg Campus

 Instructions: Residential/On Campus

-Gain a broad grounding in the history of philosophy, in the analytic tradition in metaphysics and epistemology, and in ethics and value theory, including political philosophy.
+Gain a broad grounding in the history of philosophy, metaphysics and epistemology, and ethics and value theory, including political philosophy.
 Our program also has a traditional and ongoing strength in the history and philosophy of science.

 M.A.
 DEGREES AWARDED SINCE 1995

 What Is a Master of Arts in Philosophy?

 The two year MA program is designed to provide students with a solid grounding in Philosophy in the broadly analytic tradition.
 It is well suited to students with a variety of interests: many transfer to a Ph.D. program in philosophy after obtaining the MA, but others go on to further studies in other areas of academia or in law, and others seek to broaden their liberal education through advanced study.

 Why Study Master of Arts in Philosophy Here?